expyriment/expyriment/documentation/sphinx/Tutorial.rst

 Note, Expyriment is a library for the programming language Python.
 That is, you have to know at least a bit, how to program in Python before using Expyriment.
-The are couple of `excelent tutorials`_ online.
+The are many `excelent tutorials`_ online.

 To start programming a new experiment you can actually take any text editor.
 We suggest for the development, however, a programming editor or IDE that